Crossbones (character): Fictional character biography

 Young Brock Rumlow led the Savage Crims gang on New York City's Lower East Side.
 After he brutalized fifteen-year-old Rachel Leighton, two of her brothers assaulted Rumlow and he killed them.
 Rumlow fled, entering the Taskmaster's school for criminals, and within three years he became an instructor there under the name Bingo Brock.

-As a mercenary, Rumlow enlisted with Albert Malik, the communist Red Skull, in Algeria, serving him as Frag until he was sent to invade Arnim Zola's Switzerland chateau.
-Ultimately the only team member to survive the assault, Rumlow met and impressed Johann Shmidt, the original Nazi Red Skull, who accepted Brock’s services and codenamed him "Crossbones".
+As a mercenary, Rumlow enlisted with Albert Malik in Algeria, serving him as Frag until he was sent to invade Arnim Zola's Switzerland chateau.
+Ultimately the only team member to survive the assault, Rumlow met and impressed Red Skull, who accepted Brock’s services and codenamed him "Crossbones".

-The true Red Skull sent Crossbones to observe Baron Helmut Zemo's progress acquiring the Bloodstone fragments and to obtain them.
-He stowed aboard Captain America's flagship, and entered Zemo's ship to steal the Bloodstone fragments.
-He overpowered Leighton, now the hero Diamondback, and shot a crossbow bolt that coupled with Captain America's shield.
-Crossbones was forced to shatter the Bloodstone fragments when the alien entity known as the Hellfire Helix used it to take control of Baron Heinrich Zemo's body; the destruction of the Bloodstone discorporated the Hellfire Helix.
-Knowing that his employer would be infuriated by the Bloodstone's loss, Crossbones kidnapped Diamondback to Madripoor as bait for Captain America.
-He challenged Captain America to retrieve Diamondback, but the Captain defeated him, although Diamondback escaped, and the Red Skull ordered Crossbones to desist and return to headquarters.
-The Red Skull then ordered him to retrieve the Controller after the Controller's breakout from the Vault.
-With the Machinesmith, Crossbones investigated the Red Skull's disappearance.
+The Red Skull sends Crossbones to observe Helmut Zemo's progress acquiring the Bloodstone fragments and to obtain them.
+Crossbones stows away aboard Captain America's flagship and enters Zemo's ship to steal the Bloodstone fragments.
+Crossbones is forced to shatter the Bloodstone fragments when the Hellfire Helix uses it to take control of Heinrich Zemo's body; the destruction of the Bloodstone discorporates the Hellfire Helix.
+Knowing that his employer would be infuriated by the Bloodstone's loss, Crossbones kidnaps Rachel Leighton (now Diamondback).
+He challenges Captain America to retrieve Diamondback, but the Captain defeated him, although Diamondback escaped, and the Red Skull ordered Crossbones to desist and return to headquarters.

-Crossbones assembled the Skeleton Crew from the Red Skull's henchmen and led them on a search for the Red Skull, who had been missing since Magneto imprisoned him in an underground bunker.
-They battled the Black Queen and her Hellfire Club mercenaries.
-Crossbones enlisted the aid of psychic Tristam Micawber to locate the Red Skull.
-Upon finding his employer, Crossbones took the Red Skull to Skullhouse for convalescence.
+Crossbones assembles the Skeleton Crew from the Red Skull's henchmen and led them on a search for the Red Skull, who had been missing since Magneto imprisoned him in an underground bunker.
+Crossbones is fired for questioning the Red Skull's alliance with Viper.
+Desperate to regain his position as leader of the Skeleton Crew, Crossbones kidnaps Diamondback.
+The two are captured and imprisoned, with Red Skull rehiring Crossbones on a temporary basis.

-He next attended AIM's weapons exposition.
-He battled Daredevil during a failed assassination attempt against the Kingpin.
-He battled Bullseye during Bullseye's failed assassination attempt against the Red Skull.
-He battled Captain America again and was defeated.
-He later recounts how he met the Red Skull.
-The Red Skull assigned him to discover who killed the Red Skull's spare clone bodies.
-Alongside the Skeleton Crew, he battled the Schutzheilligruppe in an attempt to rescue the Red Skull but was captured.
-He was rescued from the Schutzheilligruppe's custody by Arnim Zola's fake Avengers.
-Crossbones was eventually fired for questioning the Red Skull's decision to ally himself with the Viper.